Retirement Plan Enrollment Frequently Asked Questions (FAQ)

-After you retire under the normal or early retirement provisions of the Florida Retirement System (FRS) pension plan, you may work for a private employer, a Florida public employer not covered by the FRS, or a public employer in another state or covered by another state's retirement system without affecting your retirement benefit.
+After an employee retires under the normal or early retirement provisions of the Florida Retirement System (FRS) Pension Plan, the member may work for a private employer, a Florida public employer not covered by the FRS or a public employer in another state or covered by another state's retirement system without affecting the member’s retirement benefit.

 The limitations on reemployment with participating FRS employers are as follows:

 - If a member returns to work during the first six calendar months of retirement ithey will not be considered to have retired.
 The member’s retirement application will be void and all retirement benefits, including any funds accumulated during the Deferred Retirement Option Program (DROP) participation, must be repaid.

 - A member may not receive both a salary and retirement benefits for 12 months after the effective retirement date.
 If the member works during the 7th through 12th months after the effective retirement date, the individual must inform the Division of Retirement.
 Retirement benefits will be suspended for the months employed during the 12-month period.
 Any retirement benefits received while working during the first 12 months after retiring must be repaid.

 - If the employee is a DROP participant, the member is subject to the reemployment limitations as soon as DROP participation ends.

 - There are no limits on working for an FRS employer after the member has been retired for 12 calendar months.

 - If an employee retires under the FRS disability provisions, the member cannot be gainfully employed with any employer and continue to receive disability benefits.

 For information about retiree insurance, please contact one of the following:

 - Office of Human Resources at UNF: (904) 620-2903